Ever wondered why horseshoes are used? Curious why some horses go barefoot? We explain horseshoes from the ground up.

 For thousands of years, people have used different methods to protect their horses’ feet.
 From woven hoof booties created by people in Asia to leather and metal ‘sandals’ crafted by the Romans, caring for horse hooves has been a priority for thousands of years.

-Though nobody seems to know when the first metal horse shoes with nails was invented, horseshoeing became a common practice in Europe around 1000 AD.
+Though nobody seems to know exactly when the first metal horseshoes with nails were invented, horseshoeing became a common practice in Europe around 1000 AD.

-Today’s horseshoes are used for a variety of reasons, such as correcting soundness issues, providing better traction, and supporting athletic efforts.
-For example, show jumpers often wear studs on their shoes for better traction, reining horses often wear ‘sliders’ to encourage longer, smoother stops, and police horses wear shoes designed for long days on the pavement.
+Today’s horseshoes are used for various reasons, such as correcting soundness issues, providing better traction, and supporting athletic efforts.
+For example, show jumpers often wear studs on their shoes for better traction, while reining horses often wear ‘sliders’ to encourage longer, smoother stops, and police horses wear shoes specifically designed for long days on the pavement.

-Each discipline has a style of shoeing that helps horses do their jobs, but there are some overarching themes when it comes to horseshoes and their uses.
+Many disciplines utilize specific styles of shoeing to help horses perform their jobs better.
+Despite different styles, there are overarching themes when it comes to horseshoes and their uses.

 All About Horseshoes